zertidana/thisbetterwork/README.md

 - **News Browsing :earth_africa:**: The app allows users to browse news articles categorized into various sections like Sport, World, Finance, etc.
 - **Personalized News Feed :star2:**: Users can select their favorite news categories in their profile, and the app will tailor the news feed to show articles from these categories.
 - **Interactive Comments :busts_in_silhouette:**: Users can post, reply, edit, and delete comments on articles.
 Comment management is also facilitated through Ajax.
-- **Technologies Used :globe_with_meridians:**: The Vue frontend utilizes TypeScript with static typing, including custom interfaces for news articles and categories.
+- **Technologies Used :globe_with_meridians:**: The Vue frontend utilises TypeScript with static typing, including custom interfaces for news articles and categories.
 The Python backend is enhanced with type annotations for static type checking.

 ## Deployment and Testing :atom:
 - **Platform**: The application will be deployed on the EECS OpenShift platform.
 - **Testing Accounts**: Includes 5 test users and 10 news articles across at least three categories.
-- **Admin Access**: Login credentials for the admindfgdgd page will be provided.
+- **Admin Access**: Login credentials for the admind page will be provided.

 ## Access and Submission
 - **Application URL**: [To be added upon deployment]